Why Do I Have So Many Secure Scores?

 In this blog, we will go over a summary of what each of the secure scores do and what is used to calculate that score.
 We will also discuss how each of them can be used to gauge your organization’s level of security.
 For security reasons the example images in this blog are from a test directory.

-The secure score in Azure Security Center is a centralized score that looks over security recommendations across all Azure menus.
-This score is calculated by comparing the settings on resources within a subscription to a set of optimal security settings that are recommended in Azure Security Center.
+The secure score in Microsoft Defender for Cloud is a centralized score that looks over security recommendations across all Microsoft menus.
+This score is calculated by comparing the settings on resources within a subscription to a set of optimal security settings that are recommended in Microsoft Defender for Cloud.

 This score is used to measure the security posture for the entire subscription that it is evaluating.
 The score can be improved by going over the recommended security changes for resources within the subscription.
-The Azure Security Center recommendations can be used to help prioritize which settings have the largest impact on the score.
+The Microsoft Defender for Cloud recommendations can be used to help prioritize which settings have the largest impact on the score.

 AAD Identity Secure Score

-This is a secure score in the Azure Active Directory Security menu that measures identity-related risks.
-It looks across AAD settings and settings in other Azure menus related to identity to determine how secure AAD identities are in the cloud environment.
+This is a secure score in the Microsoft Active Directory Security menu that measures identity-related risks.
+It looks across AAD settings and settings in other Microsoft menus related to identity to determine how secure AAD identities are in the cloud environment.

 The Identity Secure Score is a measure of the organization’s posture for managing cloud identities.
 The score can be improved by taking recommended actions like requiring MFA, putting restrictions on service principals, and changing settings on connected domain controllers.